 - Create a Calm Environment: Dim the lights and minimize noise to keep your baby relaxed.

-- Use Gentle Touch: Lightly stroke your baby’s cheek or gently pat them to encourage natural feeding reflexes.
+- Use Gentle Touch: Lightly stroke your baby’s cheek or gently pat them to encourage their natural feeding reflexes.

 Common Challenges and Solutions